weidongxu-microsoft/openai-in-typespec/.dotnet/README.md

 );
 ```

-Next, create a `ChatCompletionOptions` instance and add both function definitions to its `Tools` property.
-You will pass this instance as an argument in your calls to `ChatClient`'s `CompleteChat` method.
+Next, create a `ChatCompletionOptions` instance and add both to its `Tools` property.
+You will pass the `ChatCompletionOptions` as an argument in your calls to the `ChatClient`'s `CompleteChat` method.

 ```csharp
 List<ChatMessage> messages = [